zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0075W

-  Services in plugin=_plugin[i]_ war grouping skipped.
+  Services in plugin=_plugin_ war grouping skipped.
 Plugin missing or already grouped

   **Reason:**

-  Server was not created for _plugin[i]_ War grouping, because it was already made or plugin is missing.
+  Server was not created for _plugin_ War grouping, because it was already made or plugin is missing.

   **Action:**